dart-lang/language/working/2364 - primary constructors/feature-specification.md

   variable declaration named `p`.

 If there are any assertions following the formal parameter list _L_ then _k_ has an initializer list with the same assertions in the same order.

+The current scope of the assertions in _D_ is the formal parameter list scope of the enclosing class *(that is, they can see the parameters, the type parameters, and the library scope)*.

-The expressions in the assertions are subject to a transformation similar to the one which is used with default values, such that the meaning of the expression is the same when it occurs in the class header and when it occurs in the initializer list of _k_.
+The expressions in the assertions are subject to a transformation similar to the one which is used with default values, such that the meaning of the expression is the same when it occurs in the class header and when it occurs in the initializer list of _k_ *(in particular, an identifier in an assertion expression cannot resolve to a declaration in the class body)*.

 Finally, _k_ is added to _D2_, and _D_ is replaced by _D2_.